Yan-Oliveira/doc-fao/content/dynamic-sender-addresses/admin/communication-notifications/sender-address-mapping.rst

 .. seealso::

-   This administration screen reads and writes the system configuration setting ``DynamicSenderAddresses###Mapping``, where the key is the name if the mapping and the value is the internal ID of the system email address.
+   This administration screen reads and writes the system configuration setting ``DynamicSenderAddresses###Mapping``, where the key is the name of the mapping and the value is the internal ID of the system email address.

    .. figure:: images/dynamic-sender-addresses-mappings.png
       :alt: ``DynamicSenderAddresses###Mapping`` Setting